Mitsubishi Minicab: Complete Guide

 • Value: Minicabs are consistently $1,000-$2,000 less than equivalent Carries or Acties for no meaningful capability deficit.
 Dealers like Duncan Imports and other importers regularly stock Minicabs at lower prices than competing models.

-• Rear diff lock: Available on select 4WD models and a genuine capability advantage for off-road and farm use.
+• Rear diff lock: Available on select 4WD models and a genuine capability advantage for off road and farm use.

 • Engine reliability: The 3G83 is a proven workhorse with a strong service record across multiple Mitsubishi platforms.